sefinehtesfa34/ICog-Labs/README.md

 <span>D<sub>m*n</sub></span>
  is a diagonal matrix (with positive real values) describing the strength of each latent factor.
 <span>V<sup>t</sup><sub>n*n</sub></span>
- (transpose) is a right singular orthogonal matrix, indicating the similarity between items and latent factors.
+ (transpose) is a right singular orthogonal matrix, indicating the <strong>similarity between items and latent factors</strong>.

 The general goal of SVD (and other matrix factorization methods) is to decompose the matrix R with all missing
 <span>r<sub>ij</sub></span>
  and multiply its components
 Rm∗n=Um∗m Dm∗n <span>V<sup>t</sup></span> n∗n once again.
-As a result, there are no missing values
+<strong>As a result, there are no missing values
 <span>r<sub>ij</sub></span>
- and it is possible to recommend each user movies (items) they have not seen or purchased yet.
+ and it is possible to recommend each user movies (items) they have not seen or purchased yet</strong>.
 To better understand linear algebra behind SVD, one can watch Gilbert Strang's lecture on SVD for MIT OpenCourseWare on YouTube channel or visit refer to NIT Singular Value Decomposition (SVD) tutorial.